BodenmillerGroup/IMCWorkflow/docs/process.md

 These graphs serve as a proxy for interactions between neighboring cells.
 They are stored as edge list in form of a CSV file.

-Both approaches also safe image-specific metadata (e.g. width and height) as CSV file.
+Both approaches also write out image-specific metadata (e.g. width and height) as CSV file.

 ## Data export

 To further facilitate compatibility with downstream analysis, `steinbock` exports data to a variety of file formats such as OME-TIFF for images, FCS for single-cell data, the _anndata_[^fn2] format for data analysis in Python, and various graph file formats for network analysis using software such as [CytoScape](https://cytoscape.org/)[^fn3].
-For export to OME-TIFF, steinbock uses [xtiff](), a Python package developed for writing multi-channel TIFF stacks.
+For export to OME-TIFF, steinbock uses [xtiff](https://github.com/BodenmillerGroup/xtiff), a Python package developed for writing multi-channel TIFF stacks.

-[^fn1]: Greenwald N. _et al._ (2021) Whole-cell segmentation of tissue images with human-level performance using large-scale data annotation and deep learning. bioRxiv
+[^fn1]: Greenwald N. _et al._ (2021) Whole-cell segmentation of tissue images with human-level performance using large-scale data annotation and deep learning.
+Nature Biotechnology
 [^fn2]: Wolf A. F. _et al._ (2018) SCANPY: large-scale single-cell gene expression data analysis.
 Genome Biology
 [^fn3]: Shannon P. _et al._ (2003) Cytoscape: A Software Environment for Integrated Models of Biomolecular Interaction Networks.
 Genome Research